linode/docs/docs/guides/development/concepts/scripting-languages/index.md

 - *The Witcher*

-And here are some applications that make use of Lua:
+And here are some applications that make use of Lua for scripting:

 - *Apache HTTP Server*